-Losses caused by floods and droughts are assessed in relation to population, GDP and a series of critical sectors (education, health, transport, housing, and productive and agricultural sectors).
-Critical sectors are created clustering all of the components, which contribute to a specific function (e.g. the health sector is comprised of hospitals, clinics and dispensaries).
-Thoroughly generated publicly available global and national data enables a localization of these elements at high resolution, e.g. 90 metres or lower, for the whole country.
-The total number of people and the National GDP (in US\$) are considered in both current (2016) and future (2050) scenarios.
+Losses caused by floods and droughts are assessed in relation to population, GDP and a series of critical sectors (education, health, transport, housing, and the productive and agricultural sectors).
+The sectors are created by clustering all of the different components, which contribute to a specific function (e.g. the health sector is comprised of hospitals, clinics and dispensaries).
+Publicly available global and national data, properly generated, enables the location of these elements at high resolution, e.g. 90 metres or lower, for the whole country.
+The total number of people and the national GDP (in US\$) are considered in both current (2016) and future (2050) scenarios.
 The critical sectors are characterised in terms of their economic value (in US\$), using the most updated information available.